3 Business Lessons From Starz' Hit Series 'BMF' (Season 1)

-Highlight a feature of a product or service that your brand offers that the bigger brands neglected (go niche).
+Highlight a feature of a product or service your brand provides that the bigger brands have neglected (go niche).

-Provide more service and better perceived value than the bigger brands.
+Provide more service or better perceived value than the bigger brands.

-Instead of trying to go directly at Blockbuster and opening up retail chain stores; Hastings and Randolph took the agile approach by highlighting the fact that Netflix served customers that did not want to have to walk in a brick-and-mortar store in order to rent a video.
-They found and served customers that would prefer to rent videos by having them sent to them in the mail (which Blockbuster did not do).
+Instead of trying to go directly at Blockbuster Video by opening up retail chain stores; Hastings and Randolph took the agile approach by highlighting the fact that Netflix served customers who didn't want to walk in a brick-and-mortar store in order to rent a video.
+They found and served customers that would prefer to rent videos by having them sent to them in the mail (which Blockbuster did not do at the time).

 I don’t have to tell you how that turned out for both brands.

 2. Get as close to consumers as possible

 In episode 3, titled “Love all, trust few,” the 50 boyz decide to move their operation to the grounds of a factory worksite in order to sell their product under the guise of a food truck business.
 To the average person on the street, the customers in line appeared to only be purchasing burgers and fries.

 By selling their product out of a food truck to factory workers on their worksite, the 50 boyz had an edge over their competitors because they made it easy for their customers to purchase their product without having to go far to get it.
 They simply sold their product to customers at a place they frequented—which was their workplace.

 As an entrepreneur, it is imperative that you get as close to consumers as possible and make it extremely easy for them to purchase your product.
 The best ways to that do that is by: